Chaplinsky v. New Hampshire: Subsequent case law

-Subsequent cases, in the Supreme Court, lower federal courts, and state courts have reached diverse conclusions on what constitute fighting words that are outside the protection of the First Amendment.
-The cases have also varied on what contexts – such as the reaction of hearers (public officials, police officers, ordinary citizens) – make a difference for the limits on protected speech.
+Subsequent cases in the Supreme Court, lower federal courts and state courts have reached diverse conclusions on the definition of "fighting words" that are outside the protection of the First Amendment.
+The cases have also varied regarding whether the contexts, such as the reaction of hearers (public officials, police officers or ordinary citizens), have a substantial bearing on the determination of the limits on protected speech.
 A particularly provocative example occurred in Cohen v.
-California (1971) in which an individual was criminally charged for wearing, in a courthouse, a jacket on which was written "Fuck the Draft".
+California (1971), in which a man was criminally charged for wearing, in a courthouse, a jacket on which was written "Fuck the Draft".
 The Supreme Court held that the Chaplinsky doctrine did not control this case, and overturned the conviction.
-The Court's opinion, by Justice John Marshall Harlan II, declared, "For while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man's vulgarity is another's lyric."
+The Court's opinion, written by Justice John Marshall Harlan II, declared, "For while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man's vulgarity is another's lyric."

-A legal scholar, writing in 2003 over 60 years after the Chaplinsky decision, has noted that lower courts "have reached maddeningly inconsistent results" on what is and is not protected by the First Amendment in the area of fighting words.
+In 2003, legal scholar David L. Hudson Jr. noted that lower courts "have reached maddeningly inconsistent results" on what is and is not protected by the First Amendment in the area of "fighting words".